-This topic describes how to perform a single-table query in OceanBase Database by using SQL statements.
+This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 Prerequisites

-- You have connected to an Oracle tenant of OceanBase Database.
-For more information, see Overview of connection methods.
+- You have connected to an Oracle-compatible tenant of OceanBase Database.
+For more information about how to connect to the database, see Overview of connection methods.

 - You have the

 SELECTprivilege.
-For more information about how to view the privileges of the current user, see View user privileges.
-If you do not have the privilege, contact the administrator to grant the privilege.
-For more information, see Grant privileges directly.
+For more information about how to view the current user's privileges, see View user privileges.
+If you do not have this privilege, contact the administrator to grant it to you.
+For more information about user authorization, see Grant privileges directly.

 Syntax